-Parent PLUS Loan borrowers who work in the public sector, such as the government or qualified nonprofits or hospitals, could be eligible for Public Service Loan Forgiveness.
+Parent PLUS Loan borrowers who work in the public sector, such as the government or qualified nonprofits or hospitals, could be eligible for the Public Service Loan Forgiveness program.

 Through PSLF, it’s possible to get parent student loan forgiveness after serving in the public sector for a decade.
-To qualify, you must work for an eligible organization or institution for 10 years and make 120 total payments.
-You must also be on an Income-Driven Repayment Plan (IDR).
+To qualify, you must work for an eligible organization or institution for 10 years and make 120 total loan payments.
+You must also be on an income-driven repayment (IDR) plan.

 Getting PSLF is a bit of a process for Parent PLUS borrowers, though.
 You need to use a workaround to get on a repayment plan that’s actually eligible for PSLF.